 "Assessment Report by County".
 Select LARIMER County and find and select "135291; Ft.
-Collins, City of", or contact Susanne Cordery-Cotter at 970-491-0117.
+Collins, City of", or contact Susanne Cordery at 970-491-0117.
 The Source Water Assessment Report provides a screening-level evaluation of potential contamination that could occur.
-It does not mean that the contamination to evaluate the need to improve its current water treatment capabilities and prepare for future contamination threats.
-This can help us ensure that quality finished water is delivered to our customers.
+It does not mean that the contamination has or will occur.
+The City of Fort Collins can use this information to evaluate the need to improve its current water treatment capabilities and prepare for future contamination threats.
+This can help ensure that quality treated water is delivered to all customers.
 In addition, the source water assessment results provide a starting point for developing a source water protection plan.

-Please contact us to learn more about what you can do to help protect your drinking water sources, any questions about the Drinking Water Consumer Confidence Report, to learn more about our system, or to attend scheduled public meetings.
+Please contact us to learn more about what you can do to help protect your drinking water sources, any questions about the Drinking Water Consumer Confidence Report, to learn more about our system.
 We want you, our valued customers, to be informed about the services we provide and the quality water we deliver to you every day.